 Born: January 22, 1985 Primary Instrument: Piano

-A 2008 Bösendorfer Montreux Jazz Solo Piano Competition semi-finalist, Matt has presented performances, compositions and research at the annual meetings of the International Society for Improvised Music (ISIM) for the last three years.
+A 2008 Bösendorfer Montreux Jazz Solo Piano Competition semi-finalist, Matt has presented performances, compositions and research at the meetings of the International Society for Improvised Music (ISIM) for the last three years.
 He has performed at the International Association for Jazz Educators conference (IAJE), Detroit International Jazz Festival, the Bob-Lo Island Jazz Festival, the Lansing JazzFest, the River Raisin Jazz Festival, and Ann Arbor's Edgefest.
-He performs with the Legendary Wings, Liquid Street, and the Balkan fusion band OrnamatiK.
-He has shared the stage with figures such as Arthur Blythe, Marcus Belgrave, Shahida Nurullah, Sunny Wilkinson, and Steve Coleman.
+He has shared the stage with figures such as Arthur Blythe, Marcus Belgrave, Steve Coleman, Shahida Nurullah, and Sunny Wilkinson.

 Willing to teach: